Life-the-game/SDK-OCaml/examples/ocaml/README.md

 ## User corner

-Since the API is not released to the public and not stable for now, it is not possible to integrate this library into your project yet.
+Since the API is not released to the public and not stable yet, it is useless to integrate this library into your project for now.

 If you're interested in our project, you can follow the news [on our website](http://eip.epitech.eu/2014/lavieestunjeu/).